Skip to main content

 login(email: string, password: string): Observable<IJwtResponse> {

-return this.httpClient.post<IJwtResponse>(this.apiUrl + 'login', {email, password})
+return this.httpClient.post<IJwtResponse>(this.apiUrl + 'login', {email, password});

 }